 With housing prices still rising slightly and inventory still behind demand in Omaha and Council Bluffs, buyers are always on the lookout for a good deal.
 So if you’re looking for a property to buy and you come across one with an affordable price, you’re probably inclined to snatch it up right away before someone else does.
 But wait – not so fast.
 The price may be low because it’s actually a bad property and not a good deal.
 What can you do, then, to distinguish a good deal from a bad property?
-Just keep in mind these signs of a bad property in Council Bluffs or Omaha.
+Just keep in mind these signs of a bad property in Omaha or Omaha.

 Priced Too Low (Or Even Too High)